 Cuts and lacerations are usually not serious, but they may need stitches in order to accelerate healing, prevent infection and minimize scarring.

-First Aid for Cuts/Lacerations
+First Aid for Cuts and Lacerations

-- Use cold water, soap and a soft washcloth to clean dirt, gravel or other debris around the wound.
+- Use Water – Use cold water, soap and a soft washcloth to clean dirt, gravel or other debris around the wound.
 Avoid getting soap directly in the cut because it can cause irritation.
 If there is dirt inside the cut, you should sterilize some tweezers with rubbing alcohol before you use them to remove the dirt.

 If the blood soaks the cloth, leave it in place but add another bandage on top so that you are constantly applying pressure to the cut.
 When a cut is bleeding on your arm or leg, you can elevate the limb above your heart to slow the bleeding.

-- Apply an antibiotic ointment.
+- Use Antibiotics – Apply an antibiotic ointment.
 Even if the cut is small, it may still get infected if it is not treated properly.
 An antibiotic ointment will keep the area from drying out while killing any bacteria that may cause an infection.
 You can use a bandage instead of the ointment so that your wound remains clean and protected.

-Most cuts and lacerations can be treated at home, but if the skin around the cut has jagged edges, if the cut is gaping open, or if the wound is on your face, you’ll want to come in to SignatureCare.
-Also, if you notice that the cut has red streaks, drains yellow pus or has become tender, come in as soon as possible.
-Come in quickly if you notice the following symptoms:
+Most cuts and lacerations can be treated at home, but if the skin around the cut has jagged edges, if the cut is gaping open or if the wound is on your face, you’ll want to visit an emergency room.
+Also, if you notice that the cut has red streaks, drains yellow pus or has become tender, come into an ER as soon as possible.

 - Your cut is associated with a puncture wound